 Not sure what HubSpot is, how it works or how it’s supposed to grow your digital footprint?
+Find yourself asking the question, what does HubSpot do?
 You’re definitely not alone.
 The platform may be one of the most popular sales and marketing platforms in the world, but it’s surprisingly difficult to find a no-nonsense breakdown of its features, benefits and capabilities.

 Instead, newcomers are bombarded with opaque buzzwords like “growth-driven design” and “flywheel marketing” that do nothing to reduce the steep learning curve associated with HubSpot’s cloud-based ecosystem.

 We're a B2B web design agency and we’ve been using HubSpot for six years now; leveraging its marketing and sales tools to scale our business and break into new markets, so we’re ideally placed to provide a plain-English guide to the platform – cutting through the noise and giving you an accessible overview of its various hubs, the CMS and the bolt-ons that confuse so many prospective customers.

 And yes, we’re HubSpot gold partners but we’ve built a hard-won reputation for unremitting honesty over the last 20 or so years, and we’re not going to throw that away to win brownie points with one of our software providers.

 Expect total transparency, and the level of detail needed to make an informed decision about whether the platform’s right for your business.